 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Starks is worth considering.

-As is often the case in a small town, Starks doesn't have a public transportation system that people use for their commute.
+Starks is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The population of Starks has a very low overall level of education: only 9.68% of people over 25 hold a 4-year college degree or higher.